jcjohnson/pytorch-examples/README.md

   torch.autograd.Function and implementing the forward and backward passes which operate on Tensors.
   """
   def forward(self, input):
     """
     In the forward pass we receive a Tensor containing the input and return a Tensor containing the output.
-You can save cache arbitrary Tensors for use in the backward pass using the save_for_backward method.
+You can cache arbitrary Tensors for use in the backward pass using the save_for_backward method.
     """
     self.save_for_backward(input)
     return input.clamp(min=0)